CARING FOR YOUR PET LOVEBIRD

 To provide a happy, healthy atmosphere for your lovebirds, Petland recommends the following necessary and fun accessories.
 We have listed them as your lovebird’s four basic needs: Environmental, Nutritional, Maintenance and Behavioural.
 When these needs are met, along with a loving environment provided by you, your lovebirds can live 15 years or more.

-Lighting – Your lovebirds require exposure to ultraviolet light on a daily basis.
-Since it is not possible in our climate to have them outside on a daily basis, and placing them in front of a window only allows filtered light inside, which is ineffective; the use of a full-spectrum light is vital.
-UVA and UVB is necessary to prevent calcium and vitamin D3 deficiencies which can cause a tremendous amount of health problems.
-As well, depriving your lovebirds of UV light will make them colour blind.
-It has also been suggested that UVA light is beneficial in reducing or eliminating abnormal behaviour, such as feather damaging disorders, screaming, phobias and aggression among just a few.
-An avian floor lamp and UVA/UVB bulb will be a necessary part of your lovebird’s basic environmental needs.
+Lighting – Your lovebird requires exposure to ultraviolet light on a daily basis.
+Since it is not possible in our climate to have him outside on a daily basis, and placing him in front of a window only allows ineffective filtered light inside, the use of a full-spectrum light is vital.
+UVA and UVB is necessary to prevent calcium and vitamin D3 deficiencies, which can cause a tremendous amount of health problems.
+As well, depriving your lovebird of UV light will make him colour blind.
+It has also been suggested that UVA light is beneficial in reducing or eliminating abnormal behaviour, such as feather damaging disorders, phobias and aggression among just a few.
+An avian floor lamp and UVA/UVB bulb will be a necessary part of your lovebird's basic environmental need.
+For more information ask a pet counsellor for a copy of the Ultraviolet Lighting for Birds and Reptiles tip sheet.

 Perches – Birds were not meant to stand on the same diameter of a tree branch or perch.
 Your lovebirds must have a variety of perch sizes to allow their feet proper exercise.
 Make sure that the perches are not too smooth, too hard or too rough.
+Sandpaper perch covers should be used on only one out of three perches.
+These covers will help to keep nails trim and are fun to pick at.
 Perches made of rope or natural wood with bark provide the best surfaces for your lovebird’s feet.
 Inside the cage, situate two of the perches at the same height as the seed and water dishes, and not directly over them, where fecal matter could spoil the food.

 Birdie Pocket – Every living creature needs an area to call their own.
 A hiding place is necessary to reduce stress and to make them feel secure.
 A birdie pocket is made of cozy material, which encourages lovebirds to snuggle up to it (or burrow inside).

-Cuttlebone> – Rich in calcium, cuttlebone also provides a means in which to sharpen the beak.
+Cuttlebone – Rich in calcium, cuttlebone also provides a means in which to sharpen the beak.
 The cuttlebone will absorb odours and if not eaten, should be replaced every two months.
+If your lovebird does not show any interest in his cuttlebone, grind it up into powder and mix with his salad or favourite treat.

-Bird Bath/Showering – Treat your birds on a daily basis to a misting shower, or if they prefer, a large shallow bird bath of warm water that attaches right into the door of their cage.
+Bird Bath/Showering – Treat your birds on a daily basis to a misting shower, or if they prefer, a large shallow bird bath of warm water.
 Fill a clean water spray bottle (intended only for that use) with hot tap water for a warm morning shower.
 Spray from over your bird’s head if they do not enjoy direct misting.
 If your lovebirds are leery to step inside their bath, try placing the bath outside of the cage with the hood off, this may encourage their natural curiosity.
 A damp lettuce leaf placed in the bath helps too!

 Water Bottle and Bracket – The fresh water that you serve to your lovebirds in the morning may be soiled in very little time with food or droppings.
 A secondary water source, such as a water bottle is a good way to keep your lovebird’s water clean and free of droppings.
 Lovebirds quickly understand how to use it and many enjoy playing with the spout.

 Additional Food Cups – Stainless steel or ceramic treat cups are easy to keep clean and last longer than others.
-Your lovebirds will need one additional cup for salad, another for seed treats and one more for warm foods, such as eggs, potatoes, sweet potatoes, squash and even oatmeal.
+Your lovebirds will need one additional cup for salad, and one for warm foods, such as eggs, potatoes, sweet potatoes, squash and oatmeal.

-Cage Paper – This makes maintenance a breeze!
-Droppings may be difficult to get off the plastic bottom of the cage, but gravel paper is easy to remove and will not become a soppy mess like paper towels or newspaper when water is inevitably splashed onto it.
+Substrate - Cage paper is easy to remove and will not become a soppy mess like paper towels or newspaper when water is inevitably splashed onto it.
+Bedding such as Eco- bedding or CareFresh® may be used if there is a grate overtop to prevent the lovebird from foraging amongst its feces.

 Nail Clipper, File and Coagulant – Your lovebird’s nails will grow continuously.
 Nail clippers made especially for birds must be used.
 Take care not to over trim or cut into blood vessels running through each nail.
-Should this happen, have a blood coagulant waiting and ready to use.
-Many bird owners feel more comfortable bringing their lovebirds into Petland to have grooming performed; just call and make an appointment!
+Have a blood coagulant waiting and ready to use.
+Flight feathers should be trimmed regularly to prevent accidents, injury or worse.
+If you prefer, ask your pet counsellor to make an appointment to have this done for you.

 Toys – Ladders, rope toys, sturdy plastic or acrylic interactive toys and so on.
 A variety of interesting toys made of different materials are essential to your lovebird’s mental and physical well-being.
 New toys should be added periodically to thwart boredom and to provide them with the mental stimulation and exercise they need.
 This isn’t just fun, but a necessary part of your lovebird’s continued development.
 Lovebirds need destructible toys, along with indestructible ones.
 This fulfils their inherent need to chew.
 Your lovebirds must always be given materials that can be ripped, bitten and chewed, such as cloth, leather, wood, cardboard, paper, rope and branches.
 There are many toys available made specifically for small parrots (lovebirds) in your Petland store.
 Rotate and add new toys for your birds on a regular basis.